Achieving Dexterous Bidirectional Interaction in Uncertain Conditions for Medical Robotics: Control Overview

 The multi-arm coordination can be switched on online, allowing the user to control multiple arms with a single haptic device.
 It is executed at the MA level, where the optimisation constraints are added to the conditions required to maintain the grip on the object.
-These constraints evaluate the contact forces with the object and relative pose of the arms to maintain the grasp, derived by the grasp matrix and a simplified dynamic model of the object (i.e., geometry and mass)\cite{Wen2022}.
+These constraints evaluate the contact forces with the object and the relative pose of the arms to maintain the grasp, derived by the grasp matrix and a simplified dynamic model of the object (i.e., geometry and mass)\cite{Wen2022}.
 Additionally, a fifth controller is turned on in the IC, which enforces the relative pose between the arms.
-This controller is implemented as a PD task-space controller with a similar formulation of the PD in the joint-space controller used in Eq. (\ref{eq:IC}).